9 Must-Dos in Savannah’s Charming Historic District

 2. Stroll through the leafy public squares

 Savannah is one of the most beautiful urban destinations for nature lovers.
 Shady live oak and Spanish moss trees, along with relaxing fountains and historical monuments, create a postcard worthy setting at each of the city’s parks.
 Today, 22 of the 24 original public squares remain.
-Tourists and locals alike enjoy the natural beauty and mysterious romantic ambiance.
-Whether you are interested in the history of the city, or simply enjoy being surrounded by beautiful nature, These quaint squares have much to offer.
+I really enjoyed the mysterious romantic ambiance.

 The most picturesque squares

-Chippewa Square – This square is most famous for the Forrest Gump bench scenes.
-Visit the site where Tom Hanks uttered one of the popular movie lines of all times (“Life is like a box of chocolates.
+Chippewa Square: This square is most famous for the Forrest Gump bench scenes.
+This is the park where Tom Hanks uttered one of the popular movie lines of all times (“Life is like a box of chocolates.
 You never know what you’re gonna get.”)
 Unfortunately, the bench now resides at the history museum.
 However, it’s still cool for movie fans to see the original location.
 On a historical note, the square was designed in 1815 to commemorate the battle of Chippewa in the War of 1812.

-Oglethorpe square – This beautiful square was designed in 1742 in honor of the city’s founder, James Oglethorpe.
+Oglethorpe square: This beautiful square was designed in 1742 in honor of the city’s founder, James Oglethorpe.
+You will learn a lot more about James on any walking tour!

 Full guide to the 22 public squares of Savannah